Raise & Breeding Splash Marans: Everything You Need to Know

 Are Splash Marans a rare breed?

 Yes, they are rare in the world.
-This type of Marans is not officially listed on any platform, while only black copper marans are officially recognized in the world or listed by American Poultry Association (APA).
+This type of Marans is not officially listed on any platform, while only black copper Marans are officially recognized in the world or listed by the American Poultry Association (APA).

 Are Splash Marans Broody?

-Splash Marans have not broodiness behavior like other Marans varieties (such as Black Copper, Blue, or Cuckoo Marans), especially when compare to other breeds like Silkies, Orpingtons, or Cochins.
+They do not have broodiness behavior like other Marans varieties (such as Black Copper, Blue, or Cuckoo Marans), especially when compared to other breeds like Silkies, Orpingtons, or Cochins.

-However, broodiness can vary between them, and some of the Splash Marans hens may go broody sometime, when:
+However, broodiness can vary between them, and some of the hens may go broody sometimes, when:

 Are Splash Marans Hardy?

-My Splash Marans have been through ice storms, heat waves, and everything in between.
+My chickens have been through ice storms, heat waves, and everything in between.
 They keep laying eggs and acting normal when other breeds start looking miserable.
 I don’t baby them like I used to with my first chickens.

-What are egg Production: Quantity, Size, and Shell Color of Splash Maran?
+What are the egg Production: Quantity, Size, and Shell Color of Splash Maran?

 The shell color is where these chickens shine.
 Those dark brown eggs are amazing – way darker than regular brown eggs from the store.
 Some of mine lay eggs so dark they almost look chocolate.

-During winter they slow down like most chickens, but spring and summer they’re pretty consistent layers.
+During winter, they slow down like most chickens, but in spring and summer, they’re pretty consistent layers.
 The egg quality is great too – thick shells and bright orange yolks that make breakfast look fancy.

 What are the Care and Living Requirements of Splash Maran?

-Splash Marans don’t need anything fancy – just basic chicken stuff.
-I give mine about 4 square feet per bird in the coop and they seem happy.
+They don’t need anything fancy – just basic chicken stuff.
+I give mine about 4 square feet per bird in the coop, and they seem happy.
 They’re not picky about housing like some breeds.

 What are the Feeding and Nutrition Needs?

-Regular layer feed does the job fine for my Splash Marans.
-I use the 16% protein stuff from the feed store and they lay well on it.
-Nothing special needed really.
+Regular layer feed does the job fine.
+I use the 16% protein stuff from the feed store, and they lay well on it.
+Nothing special is needed.

 These birds are good foragers, so they find plenty of bugs and greens on their own.
 I toss them kitchen scraps sometimes – they go crazy for leftover pasta and vegetables.